UBC-MDS/dsci524_group13_quizit/README.md

 ## License

 `dsci524_group13_quizit` was created by Mavis Wong, Shengjia Yu, Sopuruchi Chisom.

-It is licensed under the terms of the [GNU General Public License v3.0](./LICENSE).
+- The **software code** is licensed under the terms of the [GNU General Public License v3.0](./LICENSE).
+- The **analysis reports and documentation** are licensed under the terms of the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Credits